AgBigdataLab/Cluster-YOLO/README.md

 (3) weight/ - Model weight folder.

-    Cluste-YOLO.pt - Current detection weight file used by the script.
+    InfloClusterNet.pt - Current detection weight file used by the script.

 (4) detect.py - Detection script for image prediction.

 Default folder behavior:

-- The script loads weights from: weight/Cluster-YOLO.pt
+- The script loads weights from: weight/InfloClusterNet.pt
 - The script reads images from: samples/input
 - The script saves results to: samples/output